gadevito/LLMDDI/README.md

     - `prep_gs_ddi_Gemma_ft.py`, prepares the jsonl files for Gemma2 fine-tuning.
     - `prep_gs_ddi_DS_ft.py`, prepares the jsonl files for Deepseek r1 distilled models fine-tuning.
     - `fine_tune_GPT.py`, lauches the fine-tuning for GPT-4
-    - `gs_ddi_GPT_eval.py`, evaluates the performance of the GPT-4 model on a secific dataset.
+    - `gs_ddi_GPT_eval.py`, evaluates the zero-shot/fine-tuning performance of the GPT-4 model on a specific dataset.
-    - `gs_ddi_Gemini_eval.py`, evaluates the performance of the Gemini model on a secific dataset.
+    - `gs_ddi_Gemini_eval.py`, evaluates the performance of the Gemini model on a specific dataset.
-    - `gs_ddi_Open_LLM_eval.py`, evaluates the performance of Open LLM models on a secific dataset.
+    - `gs_ddi_Open_LLM_eval.py`, evaluates the zero-shot/fine-tuning performance of Open LLM models on a specific dataset.
-    - `gs_ddi_Claude_eval.py`, evaluates the performance of the Claude model on a secific dataset.
+    - `gs_ddi_Claude_eval.py`, evaluates the performance of the Claude model on a specific dataset.
     - `analyze_gs_ddi_LLM.py`, compute metrics on the evaluation performed using eval scripts.
+    - `fs`, which contains the few-shots scripts:
+        - `gs_ddi_GPT_eval.py`, evaluates the few-shot performance of the GPT-4 model on a specific dataset.
+        - `gs_ddi_Gemini_eval.py`, evaluates the few-shot performance of the Gemini model on a specific dataset.
+        - `gs_ddi_Open_LLM_eval.py`, evaluates the few-shot performance of Open LLM models on a specific dataset.
+        - `gs_ddi_Claude_eval.py`, evaluates the few-shot performance of the Claude model on a specific dataset.

 To use the scripts, you need to proceed as follows: